 - Access to Opportunity: Access provides comprehensive services to eligible students at all four campuses whose parents never completed a bachelor's degree, meet low-income federal guidelines, and/or are persons with a documented disability.

 - Rhode Island Educational Opportunity Center (RIEOC): The RIEOC provides free services primarily to students who are first generation; age 19 or older with limited incomes; U.S. veterans or military-connected family members; or unaccompanied, homeless, or foster care youth.

-- Student Success Center: Through the Student Success Center, students have access to professional tutors and peer tutors, 24/7 tutoring through the TutorMe application, and academic coaches who assist with organization and time management skills, textbook-reading techniques, note-taking tips, and test-taking strategies.
+- The Tutoring Center: Through The Tutoring Center, students have access to professional tutors and peer tutors, 24/7 tutoring through the TutorMe application, and academic coaches who assist with organization and time management skills, textbook-reading techniques, note-taking tips, and test-taking strategies.